Entropic uncertainty relations from equiangular tight frames and their applications: Conclusions

 \section{Conclusions}

-We have derived entropic uncertainty relations for quantum measurements on the base of equiangular tight frames.
-Such measurements are interesting not only in their own rights, but also due to potential applications in quantum information science.
-The results presented above are aimed to support this motivation.
-In the context of quantum information, the maximal ETFs are mainly considered as leading to informationally complete measurements.
-At the same time, there is no general strategy to construct SIC-POVMs for arbitrary dimensions.
-Equiangular tight frame without requirement of the maximal number of elements are easier to build.
-Indeed, there is a constructive approach to generate new ETFs from existing ones.
-Explicit examples of SIC-POVMs can also be used in this way \cite{abfg19}.
-Even if already known ETFs will sometimes occur, our abilities are enlarged here.
+We have derived uncertainty relations for quantum measurements assigned to ETFs.
+Such frames are interesting in their own rights as well as due to applications in many disciplines.
+Complex ETFs include a class of SIC-POVMs used in quantum information theory.
+It is natural to assume that the use of ETFs expands available tools in building protocols of information processing.
+The presented results support this conclusion.
+Many of them were obtained by a development of the reasons known for SICs.
+Thus, ETFs deserve more quantum applications than they have obtained.

-The presented relations have justified the claim that ETFs deserve wider application in quantum information than they have obtained.
-Each of equiangular tight frames directly leads to a POVM-measurement.
-The inner structure of ETFs is such that certain restrictions on generated probabilities follow.
-In particular, the corresponding index of coincidence and the maximal probability are bounded from above.
-Hence, entropic uncertainty relations and other corollaries were formulated.
-The elaborated framework is a natural extension of the results obtained for SIC-POVMs in the paper \cite{rastmubs}.
-It is shown that ETF-based measurements can be used to detect entanglement and steerability.
-In this regard, one merely utilizes the treatment developed for other measurements.
-The above results are presented with a hope to stimulate further use of ETFs as a quantum information tool.
+Each of ETFs leads to a POVM-measurement.
+The inner structure of ETFs imposes certain restrictions on generated probabilities.
+In particular, the index of coincidence and the maximal probability are bounded from above.
+Hence, fine-grained and entropic uncertainty relations with their corollaries were formulated.
+The elaborated framework is an extension of the facts found earlier for SICs \cite{rastmubs}.
+It is shown that ETF-based measurements allow us to test quantum correlations.
+The above results are presented with the aim to stimulate further use of ETFs in quantum information theory.